 Trait #1 – An Outgoing Nature

-In all the potential hostel jobs listed above (with perhaps the exception of cleaning staff), the common denominator is that you’ll have to be “on” a lot of the time.
+With all the hostel jobs listed above (with perhaps the exception of cleaning staff), the common denominator is that you’ll have to be “on” a lot of the time.

-So, if you’re someone who loves to start conversations, understands customer service, feels invigorated by new people, and is always up for a new activity, then working at a hostel may be a great fit.
+If you’re someone who loves to start conversations, understands customer service, feels invigorated by new people, and is always up for a new activity, then working at a hostel may be a great fit.
 However, if you need a lot of alone time and generally feel drained by being around new people (which there’s nothing wrong with of course!), then a job at a hostel may not be for you.

 Trait #2 – A Laid Back Attitude

-While this point is true for the hostel experience in general, I will say that if you’re someone who needs a lot of personal space, then this kind of lifestyle is probably not for you.
+Whether you’re working or staying at a hostel, if you’re someone who needs a lot of personal space, then this lifestyle is probably not for you.

 How Much do Hostels Pay?